 Lawncare tips with Brown Landscape Management

 HUNTINGTON, W.Va.
-(WSAZ) - This fall, make sure to keep the creepy crawlies out of your yard.
+(WSAZ) - This fall, ditch the weeds without damaging your grass.

-Brown Landscape Management stopped by First Look at Four with some tips for keeping your lawn free of grubs.
+Brown Landscape Management stopped by First Look at Four with some tips for finding the right herbacide.

 This segment is sponsored content and not a product of WSAZ news.
 If you are interested in a paid promotion through WSAZ advertising, use the email address sales@wsaz.com.